-This course is delivered via four intensive seminars.
+This course is delivered via four intensive seminars over four days.

-Module Lecture Topic 1 Week 2 28/09/2019 In this introductory day of our course, we will discuss the overall aims of the course and how it aims to help you with your thesis writing and other types of research writing.
+Module Lecture Topic Day 1 In this introductory day of our course, we will discuss the overall aims of the course and how it aims to help you with your thesis writing and other types of research writing.
 The session will focus specifically on factors that can affect thesis writing, thesis structure, and writing the Introduction.
 I will introduce the four questions framework.
 As we are meeting in an intensive mode, there will be activities for students to engage in and opportunities for discussion through the day.
-Date: 28/09/2019 2 Week 4 12/10/2019 There are many approaches to writing a literature review and a methodology chapter.
+Day 2 There are many approaches to writing a literature review and a methodology chapter.
 In this session, we will look at the typical ways literature reviews and methodology sections of research theses in educational fields are organised and structured.
 We will discuss the functions of these two key components of your thesis and look at examples from completed theses.
 There will be opportunities for discussion and activities that involve you in thinking and writing.
 We will also look at the research into examiners' expectations of a literature review Please bring a literature review chapter and a methodology chapter from a thesis in your field to class.
 Digital version is fine.
-Date: 12/10/2019 3 Week 6 26/10/2019 In this session, we look at writing findings/discussions chapters.
+Day 3 In this session, we look at writing findings/discussions chapters.
 We also look at writing the conclusion and the research into examiners' expectations in more detail.
 We will talk about how your frame your study's contribution and its implications and once again there will be writing and thinking activities.
-Please bring a discussion chapter to class as well as a conclusion chapter Date: 26/10/2019 4 Week 8 9/11/2019 This is the final day of our intensive course.
+Please bring a discussion chapter to class as well as a conclusion chapter Day 4 This is the final day of our intensive course.
 We focus on writing conference abstracts and journal article introductions.
 I will share with you my experience of being a journal editor and reviewer and provide advice on getting published in academic journals.
 Activities will relate to this focus.
 Please bring a journal article from a journal you would like to publish in to class.
-Date: 9/11/2019